 No classes March 19-25, 2018, for NEIU spring break.

-- There is a 10% discount for registering one student for two courses, and a 15% discount for three or more courses.
+- There is a 10 percent discount for registering one student for two courses, and a 15 percent discount for three or more courses.

-- Payment is due by the first class.
-Payment plan option available at online registration.
+- Online registration and initial payment is due by the first class.
+Payment in full or payment plan options are available at the time of registration.

 For additional information contact Rachel Burton at (773) 442-5941 or R-Burton@neiu.edu.

-All classes are held in the Fine Arts Building room FA-141.
+All classes are held in the Fine Arts Building Room 141.

 Classes for Children and Adults